Registration for 2014 Fall Seminar Opens

 Rue Lynn Galbraith was elected as Secretary

 In partnership with University of South Florida Library's Digital Collections, we are working to digitize the Hillsborough County marriage record collection that spans from its earliest days through 1986.
 Our call for volunteers resulted in more than 40 people interested in participating, and the project is well underway.

-We have volunteers working at the USF Library to scan, straighten, and crop the paper records.
-Other people are transcribing records from their home computers.
+We have volunteers working at the USF Library to scan, straighten, and crop the paper records, and they have scanned thopusands of documents.
+Other volunteers are transcribing records from their home computers.

 Watch for updates here at our website and come to our monthly meetings to hear more about the project.

 This project is moving along swiftly and we thank our wonderful and enthusiastic volunteers!

 The Florida Genealogical Society here in Tampa has shown great spirit working on volunteer projects.
 They provide the opportunity to give back to the genealogical community and they're also fun and educational'.
 We have three great projects and there's a spot for you!

 Memorial Park Cemetery Headstone Recording Project

 FGS is currently archiving Memorial Park Cemetery.
 Volunteers are needed to help record information from headstones, photograph headstones, and perform light cleaning (mostly just removing accumulated grass clippings so we can see the stone).
 We are meeting 2-3 times per month for about 2 hours.

 We look forward to having you join the fun!